Books in World War II

 The Council chose titles in a variety of genres—“dime store” cowboy and detective novels, high literature, history, biography, poetry, humor, and more.
-The concept was to entertain and to educate, and the Council did not shy away from controversial titles—although they did not publish any that might give “comfort to the enemy.”
+The concept was to entertain and to educate, and the Council didn’t shy away from controversial titles—although they didn’t publish any that might give “comfort to the enemy.”

 An Army of Readers

 Men carried the Armed Services Editions into battle, from Omaha Beach to Iwo Jima to Okinawa.
 They read them to their buddies in their ship’s hammocks.
 They read by the light of artillery shells at night.